Debbie Milkes, NCMT

 Debbie graduated in 2000 from the the Colorado School of Healing Arts Massage Therapy Program (680 hours).
 During that time, she also completed a 100 hour massage therapy internship at Swedish Hospital and an additional 100 hours of advanced training in Trauma Touch Therapy TM.

-October 2013 - Debbie received intensive training in the pain elimination technique called PNT TM.
+October 2013 and 2017 - Debbie received intensive training in the pain elimination technique called PNTTM.
 PNT stands for Pain Neutralization Technique and was developed by Dr. Stephen Kaufman of Denver, CO.
 Click on "Pain Elimination" on the side bar for more information.
+She uses this technique to resolve pain on a daily basis and therefore, may have more experience using PNT than any other practitioner in the Denver area (other than Dr. Kaufman).

 Specialties include the following modalities - Pain elimination (PNTTM Pain Neutralization Technique), Lymph Drainage, Swedish, Deep tissue, Neuromuscular Massage (cupping and fascia work which includes the use of Graston tools and trigger-point resolution using T-bars), Sports Massage, Trauma Touch TherapyTM, TMJ Dysfunction, Pre-natal, kinesiology taping and therapeutic grade essential oils.

 Other Education - Bachelor of Arts in Psychology, Colorado Christian University, 1992; Computer Programming Certificate from Minnesota School of Business, 1983.
 Debbie became Nationally certified in March 2013, license 0014802 and added Univera's product line of plant-based supplements in June 2013, https://www.newunivera.com/en-us.
 Debbie is proud of the fact that she receives client referrals from four different physical therapy organizations - Cherry Creek Wellness, Rebound, Rocky Mountain Physical Therapy and Denver Physical Therapy.